Andreas Name Meaning: Discover the Origin and Significance Behind the Name

 • Luca: This is an Italian variant of Andreas that means “man from Lucania.”

-See also Loren Name Meaning: Discover the Origins and Significance of the Name
+See also Giana Name Meaning: Discover the Origin and Significance of the Name

 These variations and diminutives of Andreas are used by people across different cultures and languages to add a personal touch to the name, or to make it easier to pronounce.